raulvictorrosa/country-info/README.md

 # Getting started with this project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and was deployed with [Vercel](https://vercel.com/).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and was deployed with [Vercel](https://vercel.com/) in the follow link [https://country-info-raulrosa.vercel.app/](https://country-info-raulrosa.vercel.app/).

 ## Development environment and deployment

 For development mode you need to create an `.env` and set the variable `REACT_APP_API_COUNTRIES=https://restcountries.eu/rest/v2`
 , after install de dependencies with the command `yarn` and in sequence run the command `yarn start` it will start your development environment.

-To deploy to Vercel for example, on of the option is you create a new project in your Vercel account and import the project from your GitHub account and after configure the environment variable to deploy your project.
+To deploy to Vercel for example, one of the option is you create a new project in your Vercel account and import the project from your GitHub account and after configure the environment variable to deploy your project.

 ## Available Scripts